Value functions in DOCX templates

 The keep-token function keeps tokens as they are.

-It can be useful in case you have other system tags in double curly brackets (for instance, Adobe Sign text tags).
+It can be useful if your document contains other system tags in double curly braces (for instance, Adobe Sign text tags).

 Note

-Special characters and spaces are supported, but you’ll need to enclose the tag in square brakes inside the curly braces:
+Special characters and spaces are supported, but you’ll need to enclose the token in square brackets inside the curly braces:

 {{[Sig es :+signer+:signature]|keep-token}}